-FURMARK certified dressers and dyers satisfy three important criteria: the highest standards of product safety; government inspection of facilities to ensure minimal emissions; declarations from the companies themselves making them culpable for any failure to uphold their commitments.
-As a part of FURMARK, there is also a supplementary onsite assessment by the independent third-party testing institute to ensure these declarations are correct.
+Furmark®-certified dressers and dyers satisfy three important criteria: the highest standards of product safety; government inspection of facilities to ensure minimal emissions; declarations from the companies themselves making them culpable for any failure to uphold their commitments.
+As a part of Furmark®, there is also a supplementary onsite assessment (resuming after the pandemic) by the independent third-party testing institute to ensure these declarations are correct.

-The Dressing organizations are committed to ensuring that there are certification programmes relevant to the whole fur supply chain, including the dressing and dyeing stage.
+The Dressing organisations are committed to ensuring that there are certification programmes relevant to the whole fur supply chain, including the dressing and dyeing stage.

-The organizations recognize that there are different certification programmes relevant to different regional geographies and administered by separate authorities.
+The organisations recognise that there are different certification programmes relevant to different regional geographies and administered by separate authorities.
 They expect that these distinct programmes will all meet these principles, and that mutual recognition, access, and respect will be reflected in their respective application.

-The organizations will ensure that programmes meet recognized principles of certification.
+The organisations will ensure that programmes meet recognised principles of certification.
 Certification programmes must also meet the requirements of acknowledged regulations and the following principles: truthfulness, transparency, sustainability, relevance, accessibility, efficiency, engagement, impartiality, improvement, and rigor.